+(Mark One)

+Annual Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

+For the fiscal year ended January 31, 2024

+□ Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

+For the transition period from to

+Commission file number 1-8777

+VIRCO MFG.
+CORPORATION

-(Mark O ne) $\overline{\checkmark}$ Annual Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the fiscal year ended Janu ary 31, 2023 Transition Report Pursua nt to Section 13 or 1 5 (d) of the Securities Exchange Act of 1934 For the transition period from to Commission file num ber 1-8777 VIRCO MEG CO RPORATION (Exac t name of registrant as spe cified in its charter) Delaware 95-1613718 (State o or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 2027 Harpers Way, Torrance, California lifornia 90501 (Address of principal executive offices) (Zip Code) elephone number, includir s registered pursuant to So ng area code (310) 533-0474 ection 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered: C Common Stock, \$0.01 Par Value VIRC The NASDAQ Stock Market LLC Securities re egistered pursuant to Secti on 12(g) of the Act: None Indicate by check mark if the issuer is a well -known seasoned issuer a s defined in Rule 405 of the Securities Act.
-Yes ☐ No ☑ by check mark if the registrant is no $\square$ No $\square$ ot required to file reports p oursuant to Section 13 or Section 15(d) of the Exchange Securitie preceding 12 months (or required to be filed by Section 13 or 15(d) of the For such shorter period that the Registrant was required to for the past 90 days.
-Yes ☑ No □ cally every Interactive Data File required to be submitted ing the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$
+(Exact name of registrant as specified in its charter)

+Delaware 95-1613718 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 2027 Harpers Way, Torrance, Cal ifornia 90501 (Address of principal executive of ffices) (Zip Code) Registrant's telephone number, including area code (310) 533-0474 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered: Common Stock, \$0.01 Par Value VIRC The NASDAQ Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the issuer is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes \Box No \blacksquare

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square